dimitri-nicolo/calico/master/networking/dual-tor.md

 #### Define bootstrap routes for reaching other loopback addresses

-Later, once the cluster is fully installed, {{site.prodname}} itself will handle advertising each node's loopback address to the other nodes in the cluster.
-However we also need those addresses to be reachable *during* the cluster installation.
-To achieve that, each node needs static routes like this for the loopback addresses of other nodes in the same rack:
+Once the cluster is fully installed and operating normally, {{site.prodname}} itself will dynamically advertise each node's loopback address to the other nodes in the cluster.
+However we also need those addresses to be reachable *during* the cluster installation, and later when cluster nodes are restarted or down for maintenance.
+Therefore, on each node, you should program a static route like this to reach the loopback addresses of other nodes in the same rack:

     ip route add 172.31.10.0/24 nexthop dev eth0 nexthop dev eth1

-and like this for the loopback addresses of nodes in each other rack (here, rack B):
+and static routes like this for the loopback addresses of nodes in each other rack (here, rack B):

     ip route add 172.31.20.0/24 nexthop via 172.31.11.250 nexthop via 172.31.12.250